GabrielSCabrera/Termighty/README.md

 * Unit Tests - a robust set of tests allows users to modify Termighty more securely

 ## Installation
-Note: Termighty is designed for the Ubuntu 18.04 LTS Gnome-terminal
+*Note: Termighty is designed for the Ubuntu 18.04 LTS Gnome terminal*

 In the terminal, run `pip Termighty` to install it